OSPAMOX 500mg/5ml gran 100ml

 - Estriol tests (used during pregnancy to check if the baby is developing normally)

 Tell your doctor or pharmacist that you are taking Ospamox.
-This is necessary because Ospamox can affect the results of these tests.
+This is because Ospamox may affect the results of these tests.

 Other medicines and Ospamox